Willis & Associates Family DentistryChurchville · Est. 1950

 Churchville

-Where we sit.
+If you live here, you already know us.
 A small, unincorporated community on US-250 at the crossing of Virginia State Route 42.
-The CDP is tiny — one of the smallest in Virginia by population — but it has been the dental anchor for everyone living west of Staunton since 1950.
+The CDP is tiny — one of the smallest in Virginia by population — but your office has been the dental anchor for everyone west of Staunton since 1950.

 Staunton